supersimple/meetup/README.md

 Elixir wrapper for the Meetup.com public API.

+## Notice

+This repo is looking for a new maintainer.
+If you are interested in taking over, please open a pull request saying so.

 ## Installation

 The package can be installed by adding `meetup` to your list of dependencies in `mix.exs`: